Use SQL Database advanced data security with virtual networks and near 100% compatibility

 Data Migration Service

 The Azure Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
 This service streamlines the tasks required to move existing third party and SQL Server databases to Azure SQL Database (single databases, pooled databases in elastic pools, and instance databases in a managed instance) and SQL Server in Azure VM.
 See How to migrate your on-premises database to managed instance using DMS.

 SQL features supported

-Managed Instance supports backward compatibility to SQL 2008 databases.
+The managed instance deployment option supports backward compatibility to SQL 2008 databases.
 Direct migration from SQL 2005 database servers is supported, compatibility level for migrated SQL 2005 databases are updated to SQL 2008.

-The following diagram outlines surface area compatibility in Managed Instance:
+The following diagram outlines surface area compatibility in managed instance:

-Managed Instance benefits from being always-up-to-date in the cloud, which means that some features in on-premises SQL Server may be either obsolete, retired, or have alternatives.
+The managed instance deployment option benefits from being always-up-to-date in the cloud, which means that some features in on-premises SQL Server may be either obsolete, retired, or have alternatives.
 There are specific cases when tools need to recognize that a particular feature works in a slightly different way or that service is not running in an environment you do not fully control:

 - Automated backups and point in time restore.
 Customer can initiate